Apollon77/ioBroker.homekit-controller/README.md

 Additional also `Nuki 3 Locks (BLE)` are not possible to pair because they use Hardware Authentication components that are not publicly documented by Apple.

+For Netatmo a user found out how pairing could be possible when it had issue.
+See https://github.com/Apollon77/ioBroker.homekit-controller/issues/233#issuecomment-1311983379

 #### Other potential issues to check before opening a ticket

 ##### for BLE devices